Google TV–Logitech Revue

 I have been using XBOX 360 as a Media Centre for allowing my son to see his cartoons & for me to access my music & movie collections from my PC into my living room.
-For my Dad, it was an overkill, so I wanted something simpler that also allowed some basic web browsing apart from allowing access to the videos I have on my PC.
+For my Dad, it was overkill, so I wanted something simpler that also allowed some basic web browsing apart from allowing access to the videos I have on my PC.

 After seeing the launch video of Google TV, I got excited and purchased it online from Amazon. for $299 Got it shipped to one of my friends in the USA who was coming to India, I got the device two weeks back and had it configured recently.
-My quick take below after using Logitech Revue for few days:
+My quick take below after using Logitech Revue for a few days.

 1) Logitech has bundled their Media Player App that allows accessing any UPnP libraries in the house including Windows 7 or Zune media sharing.
 The app is in beta and doesn’t seem to play all of the popular video formats

 2) The device is compact, silent and has inbuilt power-pack, no separate power bricks.
 It has USB ports for connecting memory sticks to play video/audio/pictures from it